polluks/Ghosts/Releases/readme.txt

 The game will load automatically

 Atari ST:
-Insert the game disk
+Insert the game disk and open it
-You need to press a key to dismiss the intro
-Make sure the machine is set to medium resolution
-Open the disk and double click PLAY.PRG
+To watch the artwork launch ARTVIEW.APP and select ART.PI1 To launch the game set the machine to medium resolution Double click on PLAY.PRG in the disk directory
 This version of the game supports the UNDO command

 MS-DOS: